The Venture Capital Associate: Tech + Finance = Overpowered Professional?

 9 AM – 10 AM: This is your “sourcing hour.”
 You call and email a few companies to introduce your firm and start building relationships.

 10 AM – 11 AM: You review the draft agreement for a Series A investment your firm is negotiating with an insurance SaaS company.
-It’s fairly standard, but both sides are still a ways apart on the valuation.
+It’s fairly standard, but both sides are still a ways apart on the valuation, partially because of some disagreements over SaaS accounting and the true annual recurring revenue (ARR).

 11 AM – 12 PM: You look at the cap table (“capitalization table”) for a startup that your firm is about to sell and begin creating a flow-of-funds schedule to figure out the amount of proceeds owed to each investor and employee.